conjurer-rich/fast-flow-flywheel/pages/engagements/sustained-rotation.md

 ## 🚀 Why Sustained Rotation?

 Most organizations don’t fail because they can’t spot problems.
-They fail because they don’t know how to act on them,consistently and collaboratively.
+They fail because they don’t know how to act on them, consistently and collaboratively.

 Sustained Rotation gives you:

-A cadence of Flow Clinics and Roadmap reviews
+- A cadence of Flow Clinics and Roadmap reviews

-Ongoing guidance to refine boundaries, ownership, and interactions
+- Ongoing guidance to refine boundaries, ownership, and interactions

-Coaching to help internal facilitators and leaders take the wheel
+- Coaching to help internal facilitators and leaders take the wheel

-A culture of structural learning,not structural inertia
+- A culture of structural learning, not structural inertia

 ## 🔄 What’s Included

 A flexible, quarterly rhythm of support tailored to your teams and context.
 Typically includes:

 ✅ Quarterly Flywheel Rotations
 ✅ Flow Friction Radar updates
 ✅ New or evolving Flow Decisions
 ✅ Roadmap adjustments and reprioritization
 ✅ Reflection sessions to assess what’s working and what’s next

 ## 🛠️ Facilitator Enablement & Coaching